hydroqc/docs/content/en/docs/Installation/hass-integration.md

 - **Billing**: Balance, projected amount
 - **Peak Events**: Current status, next event
 - **Winter Credits**: Events and projections
+- **Calendar**: Automatic synchronization of critical peak events to a local calendar (DPC and DCPC rates only - you must create your own local calendar in Home Assistant)
 - **Outages**: Current outages in your area

 See the [Home Assistant Sensors](../../home-assistant/) section for detailed sensor information.

+{{% alert color="info" title="Local Calendar Required" %}}}
+For DPC (Flex-D) and DCPC (Winter Credits) rates, you must create a local calendar in Home Assistant before configuring the integration.
+The integration will sync critical peak events to this calendar.
+See the blueprint documentation for detailed instructions.
+{{% /alert %}}

 ## Troubleshooting